kavehtehrani/gnome-speech2text/README.md

 If the extension doesn't appear in GNOME Extensions:

-First make sure 1- it is enabled in the Extensions, and 2- you have restarted your shell already.
-Otherwise, proceed to:
+First make sure 1- extension is enabled in the GNOME Extensions, and 2- you have restarted your shell already.
+Otherwise, proceed to troubleshoot:

 ```bash
 # View extension logs